 2. ISTRIAN FUZI -There is no shortage of pasta in Rovinj.
-You’ll find it all from gnocchi to spagehetti, but the one to try is fuzi, a traditional Istrian pasta unique to Croatia that is similar to penne.
+You’ll find it all, from gnocchi to spaghetti, but the one to try is fuzi, a traditional Istrian pasta unique to Croatia that is similar to penne.

-4. WINE – The wine scene is growing in popularity and there are many organized tours that can take you wine tasting through Istria.
-If you aren’t able to do a wine tour, every restaurant and cafe in Rovinj serves the local wine.
+4. WINE – The wine scene is growing in popularity, and many organized tours can take you wine-tasting through Istria.
+If you aren’t able to do a wine tour, every restaurant and cafe in Rovinj serves local wine.
 There are also tasting rooms and wine shops in Rovinj that will happily let you sample their local varieties.
 If you’re a red wine kind of person, you’ll have to expand your palate since Croatia is most famous for its fruity and dry white wines.
-That being said, I had quite a few robust red wines that rivaled my love for California’s cabarnet.
+That being said, I had quite a few robust red wines that rivaled my love for California’s Cabernet.

 6. SEAFOOD – Seeing as Rovinj sits at the edge of the sea, it’s no surprise that excellent seafood is the standard there.
 Look out for fresh and tasty oysters, sardines, sole, and sea bass.